DigitalGlobe/pyveda/docs/labels.rst

-**DataSet Output**
+**VedaBase Output**

-The DataSet class stores label values using one-hot encoding.
-The label classes are stored in a `classes` property that maps to the same position in the label array.
+The VedaBase class stores labels as a NumPy array of boolean values using one-hot encoding.
+The label classes are stored in a `klasses` property that maps to the same position in the label array.
 The label order is always alphabetical.

 .. code-block:: python

-    dataset.classes = ['boat', 'car', 'house']
+    vedabase.klasses = ['boat', 'car', 'house']
-    dataset.labels[0] = [0, 1, 1]
+    vedabase.train.labels[0] = [0, 1, 1]